theclec-dev/krystal_assessment/README.md

 - Results filter in real-time
 - Search matches both title and description

+### Theme Control

+- The app supports three theme modes: **Automatic (system)**, **Dark**, and **Light**.
+- The theme button is available in the app bar on the main task list screen.
+It cycles the theme in the order: Automatic → Dark → Light → Automatic.
+- The user's selection is persisted across app launches using local storage.

+### Splash Page

+- On app launch the splash page is shown first (configured as the initial route).
+After a brief animated intro the app navigates to the task list.

 ## 🎯 Assumptions & Decisions

 ### Assumptions Made